12 Common Cheats In Magic: The Gathering And How To Prevent Them

 10. Triggered abilities

 The rules for triggers have changed a fair bit in the last little while, and there is definitely still reason to think people might be confused.
-The one I always forget is that the way it works chances at pre-release level events, such that you’re supposed to remind your opponent about their beneficial triggers.
+The one I always forget is that the way it works changes at Regular REL events, such that you’re supposed to remind your opponent about their beneficial triggers.
 Given that I’m happy to let people have take-backs at this level, I’m not intentionally forgetting the triggers – it’s just that I struggle to get my head round the idea that the rules are different in this circumstance, and the only other events I play are drafts (where we’re practising for PTQs) and PTQs (where you don’t need to remind people).

 Where this becomes problematic is when people “forget” their Dark Confidant triggers when they’re on 3 life, or think the damage off Mana Confluence is a trigger, and that their opponent is actually meant to remind them about it (which it isn’t, and even if it was, they wouldn’t be).